-Based on NREL's report, The 2030 National Charging Network, which projects the required number of public EV charging ports to support 33 million EVs on the road by 2030, the current availability of DC fast and Level 2 EV charging ports to meet the projected requirements is 10.7% and 12.1%, respectively.
-It is important to note that 61.2% of public DC fast EV charging ports and 7.8% of public Level 2 EV charging ports in the Station Locator belong to the Tesla Supercharger and Destination networks and are therefore only readily accessible to Tesla vehicles.
-When public EV charging ports on the Tesla networks are excluded, the number of DC fast and Level 2 EV charging ports (11.2%), respectively.
+Based on NREL's report, The 2030 National Charging Network, which projects the required number of public EV charging ports to support 33 million EVs on the road by 2030, the current availability of DC fast and Level 2 EV charging ports to meet the projected requirements is 12.1% and 12.6%, respectively.
+It is important to note that 60.4% of public DC fast EV charging ports and 7.6% of public Level 2 EV charging ports in the Station Locator belong to the Tesla Supercharger and Destination networks and are therefore only readily accessible (i.e., without an adapter) to Tesla vehicles.
+When public EV charging ports on the Tesla networks are excluded, the number of DC fast and Level 2 EV charging ports currently installed to meet the projected 2030 requirements decreases to 7,640 (4.2%) and 124,078 (11.6%), respectively.
+However, with the adoption of the J3400 charging standard by vehicle and charging hardware manufacturers, the Station Locator team expects to see these numbers increase over the next couple of years, especially for DC fast EV charging ports.